nanome-ai/plugin-minimization/README.md

 Minimization arranges the selected molecule to try to find a geometry where inter-atomic forces are as close to zero as possible.

+### Dependencies

+`nanome-minimization` requires `nanobabel` to exist in the working directory, or for the path to be specified in the environment variable `NANOBABEL`.

 ### Installation

 ```sh